spacelift-io/user-documentation/docs/concepts/template/deployments.md

 If you encounter issues or need assistance:

 1. **Check deployment errors**: Review error messages for clues
-2. **Contact platform team**: They created the templates and can help
+2. **Contact template creator**: They created the templates and can help
 3. **Review documentation**: Check deployment instructions in the template
 4. **Provide details**: Share deployment name, template version, and error messages